BerriAI/litellm/docs/my-website/docs/routing.md

-# Reliability - Model Fallbacks, Manage Multiple Deployments
+# Reliability - Fallbacks, Multiple Deployments

 ## Model Fallbacks
 Never fail a request using LiteLLM, LiteLLM allows you to define fallback models for completion requests